-Learning Pathways
+BC Learning Pathways Overview

-BC Learning Pathways is a series of resources that help teachers develop important literacy and numeracy skills with their students.
-Developing literate and numerate graduates is one of the most important goals of our education system.
-Literacy and numeracy skills are the tools that people use to access information, make informed decisions, and communicate important information or ideas.
-Strong literacy and numeracy skills aren’t just important for K-12 or post-secondary education, they play an important role throughout every stage of life.
+BC Learning Pathways is a series of resources that help teachers develop students’ important literacy and numeracy skills.
+Literacy and numeracy skills are the tools that people use to access information and data, make informed decisions, and communicate information or ideas.

-BC Learning Pathways brings all of these skills together through a comprehensive approach to literacy and numeracy.
-BC Learning Pathways supports the development of foundational English Language Arts and Mathematics skills, as well as cross-curricular literacy and numeracy thinking skills.
+BC Learning Pathways brings foundational and critical thinking skills together through a comprehensive approach to literacy and numeracy.
+BC Learning Pathways supports the development of foundational English Language Arts and Mathematics skills, as well as cross-curricular literacy and numeracy thinking and communication skills.
+Working with teams of BC teachers, the Ministry of Education and Child Care has developed the following resources to help teachers develop these skills in their classroom:

 K-4 Foundations in Reading, Writing, Oral Language and Math